ojsung/basic_stats_calculator/README.md

 A calculator with some basic statistics functions.
 Very basic.
 Written in Go so I can get some practice in with the language Trying to keep the structure as Clean as possible.
 Trying to keep it as TDD and tested as possible

+## Getting Started
+There's not currently any usable entrypoints to the application.
+Once there's at least one (CLI entrypoint is planned for V1), I will update this section.
+For now, if you want, you can run the tests
+- Clone this repository
+- Install `go` for your system
+- Run `go test ./...`

 ## Roadmap
 A tentative, short-term roadmap.
 I don't intend for this to be a long project, since I'm just doing it for fun.
 Roadmaps for release versions will become more specific as I start researching and planning them
 ### V1 (minimum viable product)